event-engine/docs/docs/api/set-up/installation.md

 require_once 'vendor/autoload.php';

-$eventEngine = new EventEngine();
+$eventEngine = new EventEngine(
+    new OpisJsonSchema() /* Or another Schema implementation */ );

 $eventEngine->load(App\Api\Command::class);

 ```

+{.alert .alert-light}
+Event Engine only requires a `EventEngine\Schema\Schema` implementation in the constructor.
+All other dependencies are passed during **initialize** phase (see next section).

 ## Initialize & Bootstrap

-Event Engine is bootstrapped in three phases. *Descriptions* are loaded first, followed by a `$eventEngine->initialize($container, $appVersion)` call.
+Event Engine is bootstrapped in three phases. **Descriptions** are loaded first, followed by a `$eventEngine->initialize(/* dependencies */)` call.
-Finally, `$eventEngine->bootstrap($environment, $debugMode)` prepares the system so that it can handle incoming messages.
+Finally, `$eventEngine->bootstrap($env, $debugMode)` prepares the system so that it can handle incoming messages.

-{.alert .alert-light}
+{.alert .alert-info}
-Bootstrapping is split because the description and initialization phases can be skipped in production.
+Bootstrapping is split because description and initialization phase can be skipped in production.
-Read more about this in "Optimize for production" chapter.
+Read more about this in [Production Optimization](/api/set-up/production_optimization.html).

 ### Initialize

-Before caching of the configuration is possible Event Engine needs to aggregate information from all *Descriptions*.
+Event Engine needs to aggregate information from all **Descriptions**.
 This is done in the *Initialize phase*.
-The phase also requires a PSR-11 container that can be used by Event Engine to get third-party services.
+The phase also requires mandatory and optional dependencies used by Event Engine.
-See section about dependency injection for details.

-The second argument of the `initialize` method is a string representing the application version.
-It defaults to `0.1.0`.
-The application version
-comes into play when organizing projections.
-More details can be found in the projections chapter.
+Details are listed on the [Dependencies](/api/set-up/di.html) page.

 ### Bootstrap